 There are around 100 credible applications for horses to run in the Grand National but this must be cut down to 40 before the race.
+Some end up being Grand National reserve horses, while the rest are turned away.
 But how does the BHA regulate which horses qualify and which don’t?

 Thousands of race horse owners dream of one day winning the Grand National but even getting their horse onto the list of 40 runners is something of a miracle.
 The Grand National is a handicap race that applies particular qualifying conditions on the horses.
 These Grand National conditions include: